Paris Terror Attack: 'Teacher' Decapitated Over Mohammed Cartoons

-France’s anti-terrorism police are investigating after a man was beheaded in Paris on Friday evening.
+France’s anti-terrorism police are investigating after a man was beheaded in Paris on Friday evening, allegedly by a man shouting “Allah Akbar”.

 One man was found beheaded in the north-western Paris suburb of Éragny, Val-d’Oise on Friday afternoon, after a police patrol came upon a man carrying a knife.
 Major French newspaper Le Figaro reports the officers ordered the man to drop his weapons and when he didn’t and acted aggressively towards them they opened fire, killing him.